22AIML038RishiPatel/summerinternship2024_22AIMl038/README.md

 ### May 13th 2024

 ### Introduction
- I have done my intenship at Mamo Technolabs as a Python Developer.
-My internship focuses on enhancing my Python programming skills through hands-on projects and real-world applications.
-At Mamo Technolabs, I collaborate on innovative software solutions, gaining experience in web development, data analysis, and automation.
-This opportunity allows me to learn industry best practices and contribute to impactful projects.
+ I completed my internship at Mamo Technolabs as a Python Developer.
+My internship focused on enhancing my Python programming skills through hands-on projects and real-world applications.
+At Mamo Technolabs, I collaborated on innovative software solutions, gaining experience in web development, data analysis, and automation.
+This opportunity allowed me to learn industry best practices and contribute to impactful projects.

 ### Responsibility
- My responsibilities include developing and maintaining Python-based applications, collaborating with the development team on various projects, writing and optimizing code for performance, and debugging and troubleshooting software issues.
-This internship allows me to gain practical experience and enhance my skills in a professional setting.
+ My responsibilities included developing and maintaining Python-based applications, collaborating with the development team on various projects, writing and optimizing code for performance, and debugging and troubleshooting software issues.
+This internship allowed me to gain practical experience and enhance my skills in a professional setting.

  # Weekly Progress